MicrosoftDocs/entra-docs/docs/identity/conditional-access/managed-policies.md

 Depending on your tenant’s configuration of Certificate-Based Authentication (CBA), it can function as either single-factor or multifactor.
 * If your organization has CBA configured as single-factor, users will need to use a second authentication method to satisfy MFA.
 For more information on the allowed combinations of authentication methods to MFA with single-factor CBA, see [MFA with single factor certificate-based authentication](/entra/identity/authentication/concept-certificate-based-authentication-technical-deep-dive#mfa-with-single-factor-certificate-based-authentication).
-* If your organization has CBA configured as multifactor, users will be able to complete MFA with their CBA authentication method.
+* If your organization has CBA configured as multifactor, users can complete MFA with their CBA authentication method.

 > [!NOTE]
 > CBA is considered an MFA-capable method in Microsoft Entra ID so users in scope of CBA authentication method will be required to use MFA to register new authentication methods.
 To register MFA for single-factor CBA users without other registered authentication methods, please see [Options to get MFA capability with single factor certificates](/entra/identity/authentication/concept-certificate-based-authentication-technical-deep-dive#options-to-get-mfa-capability-with-single-factor-certificates).